Chengbin124/cs225_final_open_flight/README.md

 # Open Flight
-A program designed to find the shortest flights for passengers.
+A program designed to find the shortest flights for passengers and to record the busiest airports.

 ## File Structure